alphagov/registers-tech-docs/source/documentation/using_the_api/register_components.md

 ### Records

-A record corresponds to the latest entry for a particular key, as indicated by the `entry-number`.
+A record corresponds to the latest entry for a particular key, as indicated by the `entry-number` field.

 ### How entries, items and records relate (a worked example)